ahcombs/actdata/README.md

 #> 6           1           1
 ```

-We now have a list of the `length(term_table_short)` identities included
+We now have a list of the `{r} length(term_table_short)` identities
-in all seven dictionaries.
-Now we need the evaluation values for these
+included in all seven dictionaries.
+Now we need the evaluation values
-terms.
+for these terms.
 These are located in the dictionary objects.
-I will use the
+I will use
-gender averaged datasets here.
+the gender averaged datasets here.

 ``` r
 # there are many valid ways to join datasets together.
 Here I will use the inner_join function from the dplyr package.